Do the Digit Insurance

 Read through to know about the wrath of land pollution on human health!

-What Are the Diseases Caused by Land Pollution?
+What Are the Causes of Land Pollution Diseases?

 Land pollution offers a broad spectrum of threats to plants, animals and human health.
 The pollutants alter the soil composition, creating an unhealthy soil environment that leads to multiple infectious diseases.